MAZICM/AI-ATAR/README.md

 ## Description

 This project implements an AI-based fire detection system using YOLO (You Only Look Once) object detection model in Python.
-The project aims to enhance safety by detecting fires in images and videos.
+The project aims to enhance safety by detecting fires in LIVE STREAM security photage or images and videos.

 ## Table of Contents